btactic/suitecrm_v8_api_btactic_doc/README.md

 4. Assign the role to the user in question.

-5. If needed, you can create a security group that has said role assigned to iy.
+5. If needed, you can create a security group that has said role assigned to it.